 One of the models we tried, Joby Gorillapod SLR Zoom, is compact and easy to use when compared to tripods.
 The biggest advantage of a GorillaPod is that it is not bulky.
 It weighs just 241gm.
 The early models of GorillaPod were designed for small digital cameras and were unable to handle heavy Digital SLR cameras.
 Now you can also find GorillaPod models for Digital SLR cameras.
 Joby Gorillapod SLR Zoom is one of the models built specifically to handle DSLRs.
 It can handle a weight up to 3kg (6.5 lbs).

-In case you are sceptical about whether the GorillaPod can handle all the twists, turns and heavy weights, let’s put your worries to rest.
-The injection moulded plastics used in the joints of a Joby Gorillapod SLR Zoom are rigorously tested to ensure that they can withstand the rigours of life it would be subjected to.
+In case you are skeptical about whether the GorillaPod can handle all the twists, turns and heavyweights, let’s put your worries to rest.
+The injection molded plastics used in the joints of a Joby Gorillapod SLR Zoom are rigorously tested to ensure that they can withstand the rigors of life it would be subjected to.

 Does the GorillaPod SLR Zoom provide sufficient grip?
 The answer is an emphatic yes.
 The foot grips have a rubberized ring on each leg for additional stability.